notti/nocgo/steps/README.md

-This directories contains all the steps tried one after another to achieve `ldopen` with golang without `cgo`
+This directories contains all the steps tried one after another to achieve `dlopen` with golang without `cgo`